FuelLabs/fuel-indexer/docs/src/for-contributors/index.md

 - We use Docker to produce reproducible environments for users that may be concerned with installing components with large sets of dependencies (e.g. Postgres).
 - Docker can be downloaded [here](https://docs.docker.com/engine/install/).

 ### Database

 At this time, the Fuel indexer requires the use of a database.
-We currently support two database options: PostgreSQL and SQLite.
+We currently support a single database option: Postgres.
 PostgreSQL is a database solution with a complex feature set and requires a database server.
-SQLite is an embedded database solution with a simpler set of features and can be setup and moved to different systems.

 #### PostgreSQL